microsoft/Project-Yellowstone-Documentation/business-central/sales/moving-average.md

 - CEO
 - CFO

 **Example Scenario:** An executive needs a report that shows them the moving average of key sales metrics over a specific period.
-This report can assist them to make strategic decisions for the future of the company.
+This report can assist them to make strategic decisions for the shorter term future of the company based on the recent trends.

 ---

 **For the management team**

 For the management team, the *Moving Average* report can to analyze the sales trends of specific items and identify which items can be pushed.
-This report will let them see the moving average of each product over a specfic period.
+This report will let them see the moving average of each product over a specfic period and compare this against the sales amount..

 **Target Audience**